mattdowdell/notes/blog/20251223-trade-offs.md

 test what code had been written.
 I think the reality is that giving one person responsibility does not always produce consistent results.
 People are different, with different skillsets, motivations and experience.
 In this case, it was almost certainly the wrong person to depend upon.
-But choosing to create that dependency, and letting it persist for so long without results is a failure of management.
+But choosing to create that dependency, without any redundancy, and letting it persist for so long without results is a worse failure in my mind.
 Eventually, the responsibility was moved to someone else, which is where I enter the story.
+You could argue that moving responsibility to another single point of failure is recreating the same failure conditions.
+I'd more than likely agree.

 I won't claim that the technical and human issues above were totally avoidable, mostly because I don't think I would have done any better with what I knew at the start of the year.
 Making mistakes